 Gloria and the other two date back to the late 1800s, and have since saved many a leg cramp of locals and visitors trying to navigate Lisbon’s steep hills.

 Pro Tip: Alongside Gloria’s steep ascent path lies a street art heaven with graffiti and other art displayed on walls and side streets.

-Connecting the lower port side of Valparaiso with the upper residential and vibrantly decorated town, more than 20 funiculars were built dotted along the hillside between the late 1800s and early 1900s.
-And, while locals call them ascensores, and despite warning you that this collection of funiculars includes some that really aren’t, these truly are bona fide funiculars, despite their names.
+Connecting the lower port side of Valparaiso with the upper residential and vibrantly decorated town, more than 20 funiculars were built d along the hillside between the late 1800s and early 1900s.
+And, while locals call them ascensores, these truly are bonafide funiculars, despite their names.
 I did try a few of them, finding myself in funicular heaven, and they range from sedate to quite scary, but all give you that thrill of ascending or descending a steep hill in a fabulous mechanical contraption.